-If you have concerns about a member of staff (including a supply teacher or volunteer), or an allegation is made about a member of staff (including a supply teacher or volunteer) posing a risk of harm to children, speak to the Head of School.
-If the concerns/allegations are about the Head of School, speak to the Chair of Trustees.
+If you have concerns about a member of staff (including a supply teacher or volunteer), or an allegation is made about a member of staff (including a supply teacher or volunteer) posing a risk of harm to children, speak to the Head of School/Senior Head of School.
+If the concerns/allegations are about the Head of School/Senior Head of School, speak to the Chair of Trustees.

-The Head of School/Chair of Trustees will then follow the procedures set out in appendix 3, if appropriate.
+The Head of School/Senior Head of School/Chair of Trustees will then follow the procedures set out in appendix 3, if appropriate.